HOME | LATEST NEWS | MUSIC OF LEVEL 42 | LYRICS | GALLERY

 The entire performance lasted about 20 minutes, with Mark answering questions from the audience (of about 40 Level 42 fans), and he played familiar licks with the aid of a drum machine.

-The latest chapter in the saga of the Expohal Show was written on May 23rd 1998 when Winston Walker presented Mark King with his very own copy on CD.
+On May 23rd 1998 when Winston Walker presented Mark King with hisvery own copy on CD.

 Winston made the CD using the masters of both recordings and I designed the cover.
 You can see the above picture of Mark on the cover of the CD.